Swift Outpatient Alternatives for Rapid Stabilization (SOARS)

 Methods

-© University of Washington Suicide Care Research Center, DDBT graphic adapted with permission from UW ALACRITY Center
+© University of Washington Suicide Care Research Center (SCRC), DDBT graphic adapted with permission from UW ALACRITY Center

-The SOARS Project focuses primarily on the Optimization Phase of the Multiphase Optimization Strategy (MOST) Framework.
+SOARS focuses primarily on the Optimization Phase of the Multiphase Optimization Strategy (MOST) Framework.
 Goals 1-3 leverage a factorial design to understand how different components of the SOARS intervention impact treatment effectiveness.
 My involvement in Goal 4 revisited the Design/Build Phase of the Discover, Design/Build, & Test Framework (DDBT).
-You can learn more about how we’ve utilized a DDBT + MOST methodological framework at SCRC here.
+You can learn more about SCRC’s DDBT + MOST methodological framework here.

 To achieve Goal 4, I created and co-facilitated 3 workshops where we engaged 11 outpatient medical providers: